pocketvince/Videosrt/README.md

 videosrt convert "video.mkv" "video.mkv.srt"
 Incorporates subtitles from an SRT file into a video in large, yellow and with a black background

+videosrt convert-ov "video.mkv" "video.mkv.srt"
+Blur the original video, and superpose at maximum height the same video reduced by 25% and include the subtitles (as on the "convert" command)

+videosrt convert-st "video.mkv" "video.mkv.srt"
+Incorporates subtitles to the video and keeping standard size and color

 videosrt extract-yt "link"
 Displays the list of available subtitles for a YTvideo, choose language & extracts the subtitles into an SRT file and downloads the video in mp4